Arun129/sample_repo/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/JonasBadalic/pen/dPyGWw.
+You can find this one at http://codepen.io/motorlatitude/pen/JFkro.

- A login form UI with some simple css transitions.
+ Just playing around with login forms